Will Patton

 William Rankin Patton (born June 14, 1954) is an American actor.
 He starred as Colonel Dan Weaver in the TNT science fiction series Falling Skies.
-He also appeared in the films The Client (1994), Armageddon (1998), Gone in 60 Seconds (2000), Remember the Titans (2000), The Punisher (2004), American Honey (2016), Halloween (2018), and Minari (2020).
+He also appeared in the films The Client (1994), Armageddon (1998), Gone in 60 Seconds (2000), Remember the Titans (2000), The Punisher (2004), American Honey (2016), Halloween (2018), Minari (2020), and Train Dreams (2025).
 He appeared opposite Kevin Costner in four films: No Way Out (1987), The Postman (1997), and Horizon: An American Saga – Chapter 1 and Chapter 2 (both 2024), as well as having a guest role in seasons 3 and 4 of Costner's Paramount Network series Yellowstone (2020–2022).
 Patton played Deputy Marnes in season one of the 2023 TV series Silo.

 Patton was nominated alongside castmates for his ensemble work in Minari and Yellowstone at the Screen Actors Guild Awards in 2020 and 2021, and won two Obie Awards for Best Actor in Sam Shepard's play Fool for Love and the Public Theater production of What Did He See?.

 Early life

 William Rankin Patton was born on June 14, 1954 in Charleston, South Carolina, the eldest of three children.
-His father, Bill Patton, was a playwright and acting/directing instructor who was a Lutheran minister and served as a chaplain at Duke University.
+His mother’s name was Laura McClenagan Patton and his father's name was Bill Patton.
+Bill Patton was a playwright and acting/directing instructor who was a Lutheran minister and served as a chaplain at Duke University.
 Patton was raised on a farm, where his parents ran a foster home for wayward teenagers.